ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 Let's look at the code.
 Read the comments as we'll explain as we go.
 Note that this is highly verbose because it's intended as an educational example.
-You can write modules a lot shorter than this
+You can write modules a lot shorter than this:

 .. code-block:: python